Lincoln Township, Atchison County, Missouri

 Township in Atchison County, Missouri, U.S.

 Lincoln Township is a township in Atchison County, Missouri, United States.
 At the 2020 census, its population was 359.

-Lincoln Township was established in 1871, and named after Abraham Lincoln, 16th President of the United States.
+Lincoln Township was established on November 22, 1871, and named after Abraham Lincoln, 16th President of the United States.

 Geography

-Lincoln Township covers an area of 214.7 km2 and contains one incorporated settlement, Westboro.
+Lincoln Township covers an area of 82.88 sqmi, making it the largest in the county.
+It contains one incorporated settlement, Westboro, near its center.
 The unincorporated community of South Blanchard is located in the very northeast of the township on the Iowa-Missouri border.
 A hamlet called Hazel Grove was located in the northeast of the township.

-It contains three cemeteries: Center Grove, Long Branch, and Walden Grove.
+It contains three cemeteries: Center Grove, Long Branch, and Walden Grove (also known as Waldrens Grove).

 The streams of Long Branch, Mill Creek, and Squaw Creek run through this township.

+Transportation

+The following highways travel through the township: